Monique Fessl: Life and work

 The acute examination for own compositions begins 1995.
 The first release with her band "Back to Godhead", a classical guitar band formation, wins at the Austrian SKYPE CONTEST and made the second place Europe-wide.
 This is followed by further releases in different formations and genres between Indie Rock and Elektro-Pop.
 In 2003 Monique Fessl is nominated for the Austrian "Amadeus Award" with the band-project Nimai (with Gregor Henning and Volker Pflüger).

 Since 2006 Monique Fessl is working solo.
 The style focuses on electronic music and Techno, combined with her melodic vocals.
 Releases are published on labels like TONGUT(Switzerland), Monomental digital (Hannover), Futureaudio (Hamburg) or Zeiger records (Graz), featuring the 2008 FM4 hit "Schnee mit Matsch".

 In 2014 she released a remix of the single "The Violets" from the Austrian electronic musician "Favela Gold".

 In 2015 Monique Fessl is working on a new production in cooperation with the Swiss artist Apoll (TONGUT), which will be released in August 2015.

-Monique Fessl has a master's degree in Astrophysics at the Karl Franzens University Graz, Austria, and a degree for media- and interaction design at the University of Applied Sciences Joanneum Graz.
-She is a member of female pressure, an international data-base for female Djs, music producers and artists, having been founded by Susanne Kirchmayr (DJ Electric Indigo).
+Monique Fessl has a master's degree in Astrophysics at the University of Graz, Austria, and a degree for media- and interaction design at the University of Applied Sciences Joanneum Graz.
+She is a member of Female:pressure, an international data-base for female Djs, music producers and artists, having been founded by Susanne Kirchmayr (DJ Electric Indigo).